yongquan-qu/YONGQUAN-QU.github.io/index.md

 I am also affiliated with [LEAP-STC] as a graduate research assistant.

 I'm interested in studying deep learning methods and their integration with numerical methods for the simulation of physical processes in atmospheric and climate dynamics.
-Currently, I am starting to explore data-driven low-cloud parameterization, and data assimilation for climate.
+Currently, I am working on data-driven parameterization for low cloud turbulence, and data assimilation for climate simulation.

 Before coming to Columbia, I obtained my M.Phil. degree in Atmospheric Environmental Science from Hong Kong University of Science and Technology, supervised by [Xiaoming Shi].
 At HKUST, my research was to use differentiable numerical